AlexsLemonade/RNA-Seq-Exercises/docker-load.md

 the software and packages you need for this workshop.
 These instructions will walk you through the set up of your Docker container.
 This should be the only time in this workshop you will have to install something.

 ## Part 1: Set up Docker image using a copy from the flash drives

-1. Copy `ccdl_training_rnaseq.tar.gz` from the flash drives we have distributed to your Desktop folder
+1. Be sure that you have copied `ccdl_training_rnaseq.tar.gz` from the flash drive as was instructed in [these steps](flashdrive-instructions.md).
+If you do not have this file yet, follow [those instructions](flashdrive-instructions.md) before attempting to complete these next steps.

 ### Next steps